ink-analyzer/ink-analyzer/README.md

 cargo doc --open
 ```

+To open crate specific docs, see instructions in the readme in each crate's directory.

 ## Testing

-You can run unit tests for all the core functionality by running the following command from the project root
+You can run unit tests for all the core functionality for all crates by running the following command from the project root

 ```shell
 cargo test
 ```

+To run only crate specific tests, see instructions in the readme in each crate's directory.

 ## License